-1.5.3 DBC Scheduling Experiments with Cost-Optimization-for a Single User
+5.3.
+DBC scheduling experiments with cost-optimization-for a single user

-In this experiment, we performed scheduling experiments with different values of deadline and budget constraints (DBC) for a single user.
+In this experiment, we performed scheduling experiments with different values of DBCs for a single user.
 The deadline is varied in simulation time from 100 to 3600 in steps of 500.
-The budget is varied from G\$ 5000 to 22000 in steps of 1000.
-For this scenario, we performed scheduling simulation for DBC cost-optimization algorithm.
-The number of Gridlets processed, deadline utilized, and budget spent for different scheduling scenario is shown in Figure 1.21-Figure 1.24.
-From Figure 1.21, it can be observed that for a tight deadline (e.g., 100 time unit), the number of Gridlets processed increased with the increase in budget value.
-Because, when a higher budget is available, the broker leases expensive resources to process more jobs within the deadline.
-Alternatively, when scheduling with a low budget value, the number of Gridlets processed increases as the deadline is relaxed (see Figure 1.22).
+The budget is varied from G\$ 5000 to 22 000 in steps of 1000.
+For this scenario, we performed scheduling simulation for the DBC cost-optimization algorithm.
+The number of Gridlets processed, the deadline utilized, and the budget spent for different scheduling scenario is shown in Figures 21-24.
+From Figure 21, it can be observed that for a tight deadline (e.g. 100 time units), the number of Gridlets processed increases as the budget value increases.
+This is because, when a higher budget is available, the broker leases expensive resources to process more jobs within the deadline.
+Alternatively, when scheduling with a low budget value, the number of Gridlets processed increases as the deadline is relaxed (see Figure 22).